open-telemetry/opentelemetry-java/CONTRIBUTING.md

 Continuous integration builds the project, runs the tests, and runs multiple types of static analysis.

 1. Note: Currently, to run the full suite of tests, you'll need to be running a docker daemon.
-If you cannot run the docker daemon, you can disable the docker tests by setting a gradle property of ``"disable.docker.tests"`` to true.
+The tests that require docker are disabled by default.
+If you wish to run them, you can enable the docker tests by setting a gradle property of ``"enable.docker.tests"`` to true.
 See the gradle.properties file in the root of the project for more details.

 2. From the root project directory, initialize repository dependencies